 Blueberries are loaded with antioxidants (especially anthocyanins) and manganese

 Banana is supercharged with vitamin C, vitamin B6, potassium and manganese

 Keep it interesting by tweaking this week's multivitamin smoothie recipe to create a new culinary experience for every day of the week.
-Try replacing the banana in the original recipe with 4 ounces (about 110 grams) of one of the following ingredients:
+Try replacing the grapes in the original recipe with 1.7 ounces (about 50 grams) of one of the following ingredients:

 HEALTHIFY YOUR KITCHEN

 Time to Get One of Those Old-Fashioned Citrus Squeezers (Made of Non-Plastic Materials)?